jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Workspace file tools are limited to the app-local `workspace` directory for safety.
 - Gemma models run in normal chat mode without workspace tool calling.
 - Changing the model storage path in the app updates the desired location and can move existing files, but Ollama must be restarted with `OLLAMA_MODELS` set to the same path for future downloads to use it.
+- The selected model storage path is saved in `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/LLM/5090/gemma/app_settings.json` and restored on the next app start.